-The Fund is a defined benefit arrangement established as a trust under English Law.
-The Fund is closed to new members.
+The Fund is an occupational defined benefit pension arrangement established as a trust under English Law.
+The Fund is closed to new members; and from 31 August 2022 will be closed to future accrual.
 The registered address of the Fund is Five Canada Square, Canary Wharf, London, E14 5AQ.